 Chemistry, Manufacturing, and Controls (CMC) encompasses a comprehensive range of activities and documentation essential for ensuring that pharmaceutical products are consistently produced and regulated according to stringent standards.
 This framework spans the entire lifecycle of a drug, from initial formulation through manufacturing processes to quality control measures.

-The significance of CMC in pharmaceuticals cannot be overstated.
+The cannot be overstated.
 It guarantees that each batch of medication adheres to rigorous safety and efficacy standards, thereby safeguarding patient health and fulfilling legal obligations.
 A robust CMC strategy is essential for preventing delays in drug approvals, as such delays can significantly impact project value; for example, a one-year delay related to the CMC strategy can lead to a reduction in project value by more than 10%.
 Moreover, statistics reveal that more than 40% of unsuccessful Investigational New Drug (IND) filings stem from CMC issues, particularly among smaller companies.

 Real-world examples highlight the necessity of effective CMC strategies.
 For instance, AVS Life Sciences successfully enhanced a biotechnology [GMP facility](https://avslifesciences.com/blog-post/10-benefits-of-clinical-trial-systems-for-compliance-and-efficiency), improving product consistency and compliance - an essential factor in today’s regulatory landscape.
 Additionally, the recent challenges faced by Ultragenyx Pharmaceutical Inc. with its UX111 gene therapy, which resulted in a Complete Response Letter due to specific CMC observations, underscore the critical nature of thorough CMC documentation in submissions.